 You may have found this blog post wondering how long the effects of Adderall last.
 Adderall is a prescription stimulant that is abused often by adolescents, college students and adults.
 The increased alertness, focus benefits, mood elevation, increased energy and improved performance effects can last up to 12 hours, with Adderall being detectable on a drug test for up to 72 hours from the last dose that you took.

 There are other things to know also about how long does Adderall last.
 While you are enjoying the stimulant effects of Adderall, you are also seeing increased heart rate, increased blood pressure, insomnia and a loss of your appetite.

 How Long Does Adderall Last in the Body?

+This also answers the question – how long does Adderall stay in your system.
 The half-life of a drug is the average amount of time that it takes for the body to eliminate half of the initial dose from the system.
-Since Adderall contains two main drugs, dextroamphetamine (d-amphetamine) and levoamphetamine (l-amphetamine) the half-life of each drug can indicate how long Adderall will stay in your system.
+Since Adderall contains two main drugs, dextroamphetamine (d-amphetamine) and levoamphetamine (l-amphetamine) the half-life of each drug can indicate how long does Adderall stay in your system.

 A person’s age will affect the average half-life of a drug.
 For d-amphetamine, this value is as follows: